mrviduus/xUnitV3LoadFramework/README.md

 - Your tests are integration-style (HTTP calls, database queries)
 - You want xUnit v3 native attributes and test discovery

-Use a dedicated tool (k6, Locust, NBomber) when:
+Use a dedicated tool when:
 - You need distributed load from multiple machines
 - You need protocol-specific features (HTTP/2 multiplexing, WebSocket)
 - You need real-time dashboards and detailed analytics
-- You're testing at scale (thousands of concurrent users)

 ## Fun Explanation (optional)